wp-plugins/windowpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Multitasking made easy.
-WindowPress allows you to open multiple WordPress pages in your administration area, limiting all administration tasks to just one browser tab.
+WindowPress allows you to open multiple pages in your backend, limiting all administration tasks to just one browser tab.

 == Description ==